flaukowski/pitchforks/README.md

 When enough people unite to fight for a cause, the tool will become active.
 It will be a high hurdle.
 It must be obvious and support must be nearly unanimous.
 The power of the tool will grow with support.
 Scales as does the rose.

+Originally thought this was crap but now I realize it is exactly right.. just not sure it is communicated effectively (adding to projects)

 Where A is Harmful Act
 -> is the function of harm
 Where B is the Weaker